nandzz/Jump-SwiftUI-Coordinator/README.md

             let viewModel = ProfileViewModel()
             return ProfileRootView(presenter: presenter, viewModel: viewModel).any
         default:
-            fatalError("You need to implement the construction of every view of your paths") }
+            fatalError("You need to implement the construction of every view for your paths") }
     }
 }
 ```

+As you can see, inside the coordinator we also have methods responsible to tell us wich paths are currently presented or removed.
+The function buildView is where you gonna assemble your view and return it as **AnyView**.
+Jump has an extension **.any** that makes this construction easier.
+If you use **dependecy containers** here is a good place to inject it inside your viewModels.